noi-techpark/odh-api-core/DataModel/README.md

 # Open Data Hub Datamodel Tourism

 Class Library that contains the complete Datamodel used in the Open Data Hub Content Api withhin the domain Tourism data.

-Various Interfaces and Datamodels of the Tourism Domains are
+Various Interfaces and Datamodels of the Tourism Domains are offered by this library.

 This packages uses this dependencies